jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

     1. If reordering takes place in the **reverse (ACK) direction**, it causes the sending TCP to receive some ACKs that move the window significantly forward followed by some evidently old redundant ACKs that are discarded.
 This can lead to an unwanted burstiness (instantaneous high-speed sending) behavior in the sending pattern of TCP and also trouble in taking advantage of available network bandwidth, because of the behavior of TCP’s congestion control (see Chapter 16).
     2. If reordering occurs in the **forward direction**, TCP may have trouble distinguishing this condition from loss.
 Both **loss** and **reordering** result in the receiver receiving out-of-order packets that create holes between the next expected packet and the other packets received so far.
 When reordering is moderate (e.g., two adjacent packets switch order), the situation can be handled fairly quickly.
 When reorderings are more severe, TCP can be tricked into believing that data has been lost even though it has not.
 This can result in spurious retransmissions, primarily from the fast retransmit algorithm

-A TCP receiver is supposed to immediately ACK any out-of-sequence data it receives in order to help induce fast retrans- mit to be triggered on packet loss, any packet that is reordered within the network causes a receiver to produce a duplicate ACK.
+A TCP receiver is supposed to immediately ACK any out-of-sequence data it receives in order to help induce fast retransmit to be triggered on packet loss, any packet that is reordered within the network causes a receiver to produce a duplicate ACK.

 The problem of distinguishing loss from reordering is not trivial.
 Dealing with it involves trying to decide when a sender has waited long enough to try to fill apparent holes at the receiver.
 Fortunately, `severe reordering` on the Internet `is not common` [J03], so setting dupthresh to a relatively small number (such as the default of 3) handles most circumstances.
 That said, there are a number of research projects that modify TCP to handle more severe reordering [LLY07].
 Some of these adjust dupthresh dynamically, as does the Linux TCP implementation.